Outdoor Shooting

 There are numerous club shoots arranged throughout the year.
-Some of them are purely internal to the club whereas others afford us the opportunity to take part in Surrey or SCAS competitions.
+Most are purely internal to the club whereas others afford us the opportunity to take part in Surrey or SCAS competitions.

 Monthly Shoots (all year round)

-Once a month we have a club shoot where everyone shoots the same round, although at different distances.
+Once a month we have a club shoot when club members gather on a Sunday morning and shoot the same round, at different distances, depending on ability.
 It’s a great way to work on your handicap and get practice in at the same time.
-It also helps to introduce new members to the discipline of shooting in a tournament and scoring.
+It also helps introduce new members to the discipline of shooting in a tournament and scoring.
+If members don’t want to shoot a round, but just get some practice, they are still very welcome to join the monthly shoot.
+As an added incentive, we sometimes provide bacon and egg butties as an end of shoot snack.

 Frostbite Shoots (November to March)

-- Each winter, Rivernook takes part in the Surrey Winter Postal League.
-We usually enter teams most disciplines (recurve, compound, barebow and longbow), the teams being made up from the highest scores received, i.e. the teams are not predetermined so anyone has a chance of making the team.
+Each winter, Rivernook takes part in the Surrey Winter Postal League, shooting Frostbite rounds of 3 dozen arrows on an 80cm WA face at 30 meters with 10-zone scoring.
+We usually enter teams for recurve, compound, barebow and longbow disciplines The team entries are made up from the highest scores shot each month, so anyone who shoots well has a chance of making the team.

 AGM Shoot (April)

-This annual, competitive shoot is a handicap shoot, open to everyone, but especially newer members.
-Trophies are awarded to the best novice archers, who have been with the club for less than a year.
-We also hold our Annual General Meeting, award classification badges to archers who have gained a new classification during the year, and a trophy for the archer with the most improved handicap in the past year.
+This annual, competitive shoot is a handicap shoot, open to all club members.
+It is especially aimed at newer members who can shoot at shorter distances, including 20 yards and 10 yards.
+At the AGM shoot, trophies are awarded to the best novice archers – those who have been shooting for less than a year.
+We also hold our Annual General Meeting (hence the name), award classification badges to archers who have gained a new classification during the previous year, and award a trophy to the archer with the most improved handicap in the year.
+Food is served at the end of the AGM.

 Midsummer Shoot (June)

 This is a fun shoot and social occasion.
-We aim to shoot on, or very close to, Midsummer’s day.
-It is usually organized as a team competition, with everyone shooting at unusual targets at short distances, followed by a barbecue.
+We aim to shoot on, or very close to, Midsummer’s day, either on a weekend morning, or as an evening shoot.
+It is usually organized as a very informal team competition.
+Members shoot at weird and unusual targets, or at normal targets but with very unusual scoring patterns.
+All targets are at short distances, so everyone can join in.
+The shoot is usually followed by a barbecue.

 Club Championships (September)

-The annual Rivernook Bowmen Club Championships is a handicap shoot, open to everyone.
-We usually shoot National rounds, at all distances.
+The annual Rivernook Bowmen Club Championships is a handicap shoot, open to all members.
+We usually shoot National rounds at all distances, so no matter the level of expertise, all members can join in.
 Trophies are awarded to the best performers, on a handicap-adjusted basis.
-It is also a social occasion and we have some food afterwards.
+It is a social occasion with food served at the end.